-Please be advised that applications for the MDentTech open on 1 April and close on 31 July of the year prior to study.
+Please be advised that that the MDentTech is currently only available by thesis only.
+Please contact email@example.com for more information.
+Applications for the MDentTech open on 1 April and close on 31 July of the year prior to study.
 When applications open, a link to apply will appear on this page.

 The Master of Dental Technology (MDentTech) programme usually requires two years’ full-time study (or the equivalent in part-time study).
 It consists of three 500-level papers plus a thesis.

 If you have already completed a Postgraduate Diploma in Dental Technology (PGDipDentTech), then you complete the MDentTech in one year – studying by thesis only.